Hello,

 I look forward to the opportunity to connect!

-* I understand it can be troublesome to some (apologies in advance), but i spell my name in lowercase wherever possible.
+* I understand it can be troublesome to some, but i believe it is important that my name is spelled in lowercase wherever possible for many political and cultural reasons, at least in my own writings.
 This idea first came about after i started reading the works of danah boyd.
-In her blog, she points out some historical, personal, and political reasons behind her choice.
+In her blog, she highlights several historical, personal, and political reasons behind her decision.
 For me, i have two simple reasons: (a) to reflect my positionality (or reflexivity); and (b) to create a more inclusive space for others.

-** I have always questioned why we only capitalize the first-person singular pronoun in English—why not "You," "We," or "They"?
+**It was my grade 9 English class when i started questioning why we only capitalize the first-person singular pronoun—why not "You," "We," or "They"?
 In fact, as boyd points out, English is the only widely spoken language that capitalizes "i," unless the word appears at the beginning of a sentence.
-As cliché as it sounds, our lives are becoming both easier and noisier with the advancement of libertarianism and network technology.
-In a world where competition and individuality are accelerating, i think it is important to step back and provide space for others to voice their opinions.
+Our media spaces are becoming both easier and noisier with the advancement of libertarianism and network technology.
+In a world where competition and individuality are accelerating, i believe it is important to step back and provide space for others to voice their opinions.
 There are just too many capital I's in the world at the moment, and we are slowly losing our ability to listen and provide space for others.
+Practice what you preach!
 So, i thought, why not start reducing my own individualization first?
 It’s all about creating an inclusive space.
-Thus, minimizing "I" is my active attempt to practice self-examination and awareness of my own belief system, positionality, judgments, and behaviors—questioning my own taken-for-granted reality and the privileges that I carry.
+Minimizing "I" is my active attempt to practice self-examination and awareness of my own belief system, positionality, judgments, and behaviors, questioning my own taken-for-granted reality and the privileges that i carry.